vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ## Are there any limits on charging a user?
-Yes, within the `interval` period of the Agreement the merchant can charge at most **10 times** the Agreement price cumulatively.
+Yes, within the `interval` period of the Agreement the merchant can charge at most **5 times** the Agreement price cumulatively.
 There is no limit on the number of charges which can be sent in the `interval` period.

-For example, a monthly agreement of 500 NOK, can have at most 5000 NOK charged in that month, either through one 5000 NOK charge, 5000 1NOK charges, or anywhere in between.

 Vipps recommends creating a new Agreement if there is a significant price change.
 It is the merchant's responsibility to make sure the user is informed and understands